-FICO only uses these things to calculate your credit score.
-Other things, such as your age, income or where you work, don’t come into play.
+FICO only uses these criteria to calculate your credit score.
+Other factors, like your age, income, or where you work, don’t come into play.

-FICO scores aren’t all the same.
-In fact, there’s a big difference between having an 800 FICO score and a 600 FICO score when it comes to applying for loans or lines of credit.
+FICO Scores aren’t all the same.
+There’s a significant difference between having an 800 FICO Score and a 600 FICO Score when applying for loans or lines of credit.

 Your score matters for two reasons.
-First, a higher score can make it easier to get approved for loans or credit lines.
-And second, the better your score, the better your interest rate is likely to be which means saving money.
+First, a higher score can make getting approved for loans or credit lines easier.
+And second, the better your score, the better your interest rate will likely be, which means saving money.